Open for consultation Environmental assessment

-The City has initiated a study for various road improvements to the Bloor Street corridor from Central Parkway East to Etobicoke Creek.
+The City has completed a study for various road improvements to the Bloor Street corridor from Central Parkway East to Etobicoke Creek.

-The City of Mississauga has initiated a Planning and Preliminary Design study for various road improvements to the Bloor Street corridor from Central Parkway East to Etobicoke Creek as part of an Integrated Project.
+Initiated in 2021, the City of Mississauga led a Planning and Preliminary Design study for various road improvements to the Bloor Street corridor from Central Parkway East to Etobicoke Creek as part of an Integrated Road Project.

 Project notices